Plots

 Costs and Availability

-Fees and Access Routes
+Fees and Access Ways

 Diversity of Methods and Their Application

-Mathematical-statistical, Deductive and Intersubjective Methods
+Mathematical-Statistical, Deductive and Intersubjective Methods

 Subjectivity and Regional Differences